Skip to main content

 Next Topic: Serverless Backend Patterns Cheat Sheet

 Server-Sent Events (SSE) is a standard web technology that enables servers to push real-time updates to browser clients over a persistent HTTP connection using the text/event-stream content type.
-Unlike WebSockets, SSE provides unidirectional server-to-client streaming using familiar HTTP infrastructure, making it simpler to implement and deploy for scenarios like live notifications, dashboards, and progress updates.
+Unlike WebSockets, SSE provides unidirectional server-to-client streaming using familiar HTTP infrastructure, making it simpler to implement and deploy for scenarios like live notifications, dashboards, LLM token streaming, and progress updates.
 The key advantage is automatic reconnection: when a connection drops, the browser's EventSource API automatically attempts to reconnect, optionally resuming from the last event using the Last-Event-ID header.
-SSE works seamlessly with HTTP/2 multiplexing, eliminating the historical 6-connection-per-domain limitation that affected HTTP/1.1, and requires no special proxy configuration beyond disabling response buffering.
+With HTTP/3 (QUIC) now prevalent, SSE benefits from eliminated head-of-line blocking and no connection limits — making it the default transport for most AI streaming APIs and real-time feeds in 2026.

 What This Cheat Sheet Covers